jooohyunpark/itp-canvas-for-coders/README.md

 ## Values
 💡 No ideas/questions are dum.
-We respect each others thoughts.
+We respect each others thoughts and invent creativity together.
 🧠 Learn by doing.
+Don't be afraid to break anything.
-🤔 Define a problem first, then write the code.
+🤔 If stuck with errors, take a step back.
+Define the problem first, then write the code.
-👀 Feedback
+👀 Feedback matters as much as presentation.
+Your opinion can inspire someone making great arts.

 ## Get Started